Solid or liquid particles suspended within the atmosphere (see “sulfate aerosols” and “black carbon aerosols”).

 The part of a process including all activities prior to point-of-use.
 Typically includes procurement, processing, refinement, transportation, and distribution.

-Heat which is put to use, as opposed to that which is lost in the creation, transportation, and distribution
+Heat which is put to use, as opposed to that which is lost in the creation, transportation, and distribution of heat.

-In this report, refers to the generation of electricity through the extraction of energy from solid and liquid
+In this report, refers to the generation of electricity through the extraction of energy from solid and liquid waste.

 Water vapor is the primary gas responsible for the greenhouse effect.
 It is believed that increases in temperature caused by anthropogenic emissions of greenhouse gases will increase the amount of water vapor in the atmosphere, resulting in additional